bhaskarnn9/ArtificialNeuralNetworks_MyGuide/README.md

 Input is Keras fashion_mnist dataset.
 Images are of 28 x 28 pixels.
 We create two hidden layers with relu activation functions.
 We create output layer with 10 neurons with softmax activation function

+3. Regression_Sequential.ipynb

+This python notebook contains code to build a Neural Network with two hidden layers.
+We will use TensorFlow's Keras Sequential API.
+Input is Keras California_Housing dataset.
+We create two hidden layers with relu activation functions.
+We create output layer with 10 neurons with linear activation function

+4. Regression_Functional.ipynb

+This python notebook contains code to build a Neural Network with two hidden layers.
+We will use TensorFlow's Keras Functional API.
+Input is Keras California_Housing dataset.
+We create two hidden layers with relu activation functions.
+We create output layer with 10 neurons with linear activation function

+5. Saving a model

+Saving a keras model to .h5 file so that unseen data can be tested without having to run code until model building.

+6. Saving a best model based on val_loss and early stopping

+Saving best model in the no of epochs we have set.
+1. with creterion: val_loss muinimum in the no of epochs
+2. with criterion: early stopping by setting patience to 10